 Trying to get a handle on symptoms

-If symptoms are new and not severe, a few things may be of help, including: trying to maintain a healthy weight, avoiding antihistamines and decongestants, and limiting the amount of caffeine and alcohol consumed (as these can irritate the bladder).
+If symptoms are new and not severe, a few things may be of help, such as trying to maintain a healthy weight.
 While this may be helpful advice, I think many tend to forget it after a few days.